 If you are over 70 but haven't yet had your Covid vaccine you can now contact the NHS directly to book an appointment to have the vaccine.
 Find out more here

-GPs across Wokingham Borough have begun vaccinating people against Covid 19, starting with elderly residents and front line health workers.
+GPs across Wokingham Borough and the mass vaccination site at the Madjeski Stadium in Reading have begun vaccinating people against Covid 19, starting with elderly residents and front line health workers.
 Details of where this will take place are below

 People are asked not to contact their GP surgery so that their practice team can focus on arranging the vaccinations, You will be contacted when it is your turn to receive the vaccine.